 This past Tuesday I was given the honor and challenge to speak on the behalf of cis-black men for #TransLiberationTuesday.

-This day was created as a space where communities all across the nation could collectively mourn and speak out against the extreme violence black trans-women and gender non-conforming femmes face on a daily basis.
-This day was also created in wake of the 18 (exact number is still up for question) trans women who were killed in 2015, most of whom were women of color.
+This day was created as space where communities all across the nation could collectively mourn and speak out against the extreme violence black trans-women and gender non-conforming femmes face on a daily basis.
+This day was also created in wake of the 18 (the exact number is still up for question) trans women who were killed in 2015, most of whom were women of color.

 I must admit, shortly after accepting Aaryn M. Lang’s (one of the organizers of the NYC demonstration) invitation to speak, I started to second guess if I even should.
 Lang requested that I speak specifically to my fellow cis-black men in the audience.